ClintH/kattegat/INSTALL NODE.md

 6. Close Terminal and open it again, as instructed by the nvm installer
 7. Test that nvm is working by typing `nvm` followed by ENTER.
 You should see a bunch of text.
-8. Finally we can install the latest stable version of Node.js.
+8. Install the latest stable version of Node.js.
 Paste the following and press ENTER:

 	`nvm install stable`
+9. Instruct nvm to use the stable version.
+Paste the following and press ENTER. (nvm allows you to switch between different versions of Node)

+	`nvm alias default stable`

 9. Test that Node is working by typing `node --version` and pressing ENTER.
 You should see a version number printed.
 10. Success!